section-engineering-education/engineering-education/.github/ISSUE_TEMPLATE/kubernetes-edge-app-hackathon-registration.md

 - Test every link included.

-- _Submit your project via a pull request on GitHub titled_ "EngEd - K8 Edge App 2022 Hackathon: Your Project Title Here" and **link** this original issue form to your project pull request.
+- _Submit your project via a pull request on GitHub titled_ "EngEd - K8s Edge App 2022 Hackathon: Your Project Title Here" and **link** this original issue form to your project pull request.

 ### Prizes
 1st prize: $1250
 2nd prize: $750
 3rd prize: $500

-The first 20 participants to complete (and successfully submit) their projects are eligible to receive a complimentary virtual pass to [Kubecon](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/) a face value of $75.00.
-(Simply DM us in the EngEd community channel).
+The first 20 participants to complete (and successfully submit) their projects are eligible to receive a complimentary virtual pass to [KubeCon](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/) ($75.00 value).
+Simply DM us in the EngEd community channel.

-The top 3 winning applications will be points of reference at our booth at Kubecon event mentioned above.
+The top 3 winning applications will be points of reference at our booth at the KubeCon event mentioned above.

-All other projects will get honorable mentions on our website.
+All other projects will receive honorable mentions on our website.

 ### Judging criteria:
-The quality of the project (code effectiveness and code clarity) points for creativity and originality.
+- The quality of the project (code effectiveness and code clarity) points for creativity and originality.
-Implementation of the Idea: Includes how well and quickly the project was developed and deployed using the KEI process.
+- Implementation of the Idea: Includes how well and quickly the project was developed and deployed using the KEI process.
-Was the application successfully deployed to the edge using KEI.
+- Was the application successfully deployed to the edge using KEI?
-The application functions completely and as described in the description.
+- The application functions completely and as described in the description.
-Judge vote(s)